klioop/ios-node-first-project/README.md

 ## MVP

-My goal is to build a MVP blog ios app with backend with nodeJS.
-It is for showcasing my swift skill and backend understanding to land a first ios developer job.
+My goal is to build a MVP blog ios app with backend with nodeJS.\n It is for showcasing my swift skill and backend understanding to land a first ios developer job.

 ## Function